jamesmurray7/gmvjoint/README.md

 Currently interaction terms in the survival sub-model specification are unsupported.

 Now we can do the joint model call through the main workhorse function `joint`.
 This notably take a *list* of family arguments which **must** match-up in the desired order as the longitudinal process list.
-We call our `fit` via
+We then fit our joint model via
 ```r
 fit <- joint(long.formulas = long.formulas, surv.formula = surv.formula, data = PBC,
              family = list("gaussian", "gaussian", "binomial"))
 summary(fit)
 ```
 where extra control arguments are documented in `?joint`.
-Numerous S3 methods exist for the class of object `joint` creates: `summary()`, `logLik()`, `fixef()`, `ranef()`, `fitted()` and `resid()`.
+For certain families, we could additionally supply `disp.formulas` which specify the dispersion model for the corresponding longitudinal process.
+Numerous S3 methods exist for the class of object `joint` creates: `summary()`, `logLik()`, `fixef()`, `ranef()`, `fitted()`, `resid()`, and `vcov()`.

 We bridge from a set of joint model parameter estimates to a prognostic one by dynamic predictions `dynPred`.
 We can assess discriminatory capabilities of the `joint()` model fit by the `ROC` function, too.

 ## To-do list
 Currently the largest limitation exists with the relatively strict data structure necessary and the corresponding calls to the `joint` function.
 The below lists these (known) limitations and plans for relaxing.

-* Longitudinal information: The longitudinal time argument must be named `time` and the subject identifier (which we 'split' random effects by) `id`.
+* Longitudinal information: The longitudinal time argument **must** be named `time` and the subject identifier (which we 'split' random effects by) `id`.
 Unsure if I will ever change these; I think a little more user pre-processing is no bad thing, when alternative would be a more crowded call to `joint`, which I wouldn't be a fan of.
 * Misc.: data must be balanced (i.e. no `NA` values); this will be fixed in a future update.
 For now I don't think this is the biggest issue, and recommend using `na.omit` for example.
 Additionally, the id variable __must__ increment by no more than one.
 That is, `data$id=1,1,1,2,2,2,3,3,3` is fine, but `data$id=1,1,1,1,3,3,3,4,4` is not.
 This is due to how data matrices are created internally and will be fixed in the future.
-* Something of a bottleneck is creation of data matrices for large K. Some promising results in e.g. dev/CreateDataMatrices_gTMB.R.
-May be incorporated in future!
+Update June 2023: Since calls and data are passed straight to `glmmTB`, possible to assign these unique indices `1:n`, nothing currently done with this, though.
-* Pretty-ing of progress bars using cli package.
+* Pretty-ing of progress bars using cli package (maybe...).

+Note I'm a PhD student, and the S3 methods (and some functions themselves) have largely arisen out of things I needed, or thought would be a good idea at some point!

 ## References